-The completion of the Merger is conditioned upon the receipt of certain governmental authorizations, consents, orders or other approvals, including the expiration or termination of the waiting period under the HSR Act and receipt of the required approvals/clearances from the Israeli Securities Authority and the Israeli Income Tax Commission.
-OPKO and PROLOR intend to pursue all required approvals in accordance with the Merger Agreement.
-These approvals may impose conditions on or require divestitures relating to the operations or assets of OPKO or PROLOR and such conditions or divestitures may jeopardize or delay the completion of the Merger or may reduce the anticipated benefits of the Merger.
-Further, no assurance can be given that the required approvals will be obtained and, even if all such approvals are obtained, no assurance can be given as to the terms, conditions and timing of the approvals or whether they will satisfy the terms of the Merger Agreement.
-See the sections titled "The Merger Agreement-Conditions to the Completion of the Merger" beginning on page 95 for a discussion of the conditions to the completion of the Merger, and "The Merger-Regulatory Approvals Required for the Merger" beginning on page 73.
+The completion of the Merger is conditioned upon the receipt of certain governmental authorizations, consents, orders, rulings or other approvals, including the expiration or termination of the waiting period under the HSR Act and receipt of the required approvals/clearances from the ISA and a tax ruling from the ITA.
+OPKO and PROLOR intend to pursue all required approvals and rulings in accordance with the Merger Agreement.
+These approvals and rulings may impose conditions on or require divestitures relating to the operations or assets of OPKO or PROLOR as well as conditions on the timing of payment of taxes and the rates applicable to the share exchange and such conditions or divestitures may jeopardize or delay the completion of the Merger or may reduce the anticipated benefits of the Merger.
+Further, no assurance can be given that the required approvals will be obtained and, even if all such approvals are obtained, no assurance can be given as to the terms, conditions to the Completion of the Merger" beginning on page 96 for a discussion of the conditions to the completion of the Merger, and "The Merger-Regulatory Approvals Required for the Merger" beginning on page 74.

-If the Merger does not qualify as a "reorganization" within the meaning of Section 368(a) of the Code, the stockholders of PROLOR may be required to pay substantial U.S. federal income taxes.
+If the Mergers do not qualify as a "reorganization" within the meaning of Section 368(a) of the Code, the stockholders of PROLOR may be required to pay substantial U.S. federal income taxes.

-OPKO and PROLOR intend, and each will receive an opinion from its respective tax counsel to the effect, that the Merger will qualify as a "reorganization" within the meaning of Section 368(a) of the Code.
+OPKO and PROLOR intend, and each will receive an opinion from its respective tax counsel to the effect, that the Mergers will qualify as a "reorganization" within the meaning of Section 368(a) of the Code.
 The opinions of such respective tax counsel will be based on certain assumptions, representations and covenants made by OPKO, POM and PROLOR.
 If any of those representations, covenants and assumptions is inaccurate, the conclusions reached by counsel in such opinions may not apply.
 Moreover, the opinions of such tax counsel do not bind the IRS, nor do they prevent the IRS from adopting a contrary position.
-Neither OPKO nor PROLOR has requested, or intends to request, a ruling from the IRS with respect to the tax consequences of the Merger, and there can be no assurance that the companies' position would be sustained by a court if challenged by the IRS.
-If the Merger does not qualify as a "reorganization" within the meaning of Section 368(a) of the Code, PROLOR stockholders who will realize a gain will generally be subject to income tax on such gain on their receipt of OPKO common stock in connection with the Merger.
-For a more complete discussion of the tax consequences of the Merger, see the section titled "Material United States Federal Income Tax Consequences of the Merger" beginning on page 76.
+Neither OPKO nor PROLOR has requested, or intends to request, a ruling from the IRS with respect to the tax consequences of the Mergers, and there can be no assurance that the companies' position would be sustained by a court if challenged by the IRS.
+If the Mergers do not qualify as a "reorganization" within the meaning of Section 368(a) of the Code, PROLOR stockholders who will realize a gain will generally be subject to income tax on such gain on their receipt of OPKO common stock in connection with the Mergers.
+For a more complete discussion of the tax consequences of the Mergers, see the section titled "Material United States Federal Income Tax Consequences of the Mergers" beginning on page 77.